yowainwright/yowainwright.github.io/src/pages/2018-06-17-communication-with-others.md

 ### Owning emotions

 Even when we have a bad day, we have to communicate with others.
-We all wish that we could generally hide our emotions but people have instincts.
+I think we all wish that we could hide our emotions but people have instincts.
 They'll often times know something is not right.
 They may think that it has to do with them when it has to do with you.
 Letting them know that you're having a bad day but you want to talk with them allows then to not read into your verbal queues.

 ## Conclusions